Assisted house sales: What are they and how do assisted sales work?

 Types of Assisted Sale

-For example, if a seller owns property with outstanding mortgage payments, an Assisted Sale with a cash advance will almost invariably be more beneficial than one without a cash advance.
+For example, if a seller owns property with outstanding mortgage payments, an assisted sale with a cash advance will almost invariably be more beneficial than one without.

-For this reason, if you are considering selling your home via an Assisted Sale, we highly recommend reading through the following sections in detail.
+For this reason, we highly recommend reading the following sections...

-If you opt for a “cash advance” Assisted Sale (AS), your first step will be to find an investor, developer or other specialist buyer who offers this kind of service.
+If you opt for this, your first step will be to find an investor, developer or other specialist who offers this kind of service.

-You will then draw up a contract with them, setting up the buyer to purchase the property at the end of an agreed term.
+You will then draw up an agreement with them, setting up the buyer to purchase the property at the end of an agreed term.

-This means that - on a specified later date upon which both parties must agree - contracts can be exchanged and ownership will be transferred from the seller (or “vendor”) to the buyer (the investor or developer).
+This means that - on a specified later date upon which both parties must agree - contracts can be exchanged and ownership will be transferred from the vendor to the purchaser (the investor or developer).

-An AS with a cash advance usually works in the following way:
+An assisted sale with a cash advance usually works in the following way...

 Hidden fees

-• The owner approaches an investor, developer or other Assisted Sale specialist (the buyer)
+• The owner approaches an investor, developer or other specialist (the buyer) that has experience in flipping properties

-• This buyer then draws up a contract with the seller, whereby they reserve the option to take ownership of the property after a certain period of time, paying the seller a pre-agreed amount upon exchange of contracts
+• This party then draws up an agreement with the seller, whereby they reserve the option to take ownership after a certain period of time, paying the seller a pre-agreed amount upon exchange of contracts

-• This price may be up to or equal to the property’s current market value - or it may be more, if the buyer believes that they can add sufficient value to the property, allowing them to pay the seller the amount stipulated in the contract and make a profit for themselves
+• This price may be up to or equal to the property’s current value - or it may be more, if the purchaser believes that they can add sufficient value to the property, allowing them to pay the homeowner the amount stipulated in the paperwork and make a profit for themselves

-• The buyer pays the seller a cash advance consisting of a certain percentage of the seller’s equity stake in the property
+• The purchaser pays the vendor an advance consisting of a certain percentage of the seller’s equity stake in the property

-• The buyer makes all required improvements throughout the stipulated period, then sells the property and pays the seller the remainder of the sum upon which they had previously agreed
+• The new owner makes all required improvements throughout the stipulated period, then sells the property and pays the vendor the remainder of the sum upon which they had previously agreed

-So why opt for an Assisted Sale with a cash advance?
-Here are some of the top benefits.
+So why opt for this?
+Here are some of the top benefits...

 The Potential Profit

-It is worth noting that some AS arrangements enable profits from the sale to besplit between the buyer andthe seller of the property.
+It is worth noting that some agreements enable profits from the sale price to be split between the purchaser and the seller of the property.

-Naturally, the scale of any possible profit from an Assisted Sale of this kind depends heavily upon the nature, size, style, location and condition of the property that is the subject of the AS contract.
+Naturally, the scale of any possible profit depends heavily upon the nature, size, style, location and condition of the property.

 Speed

-This kind of assisted sale is relatively swift, with contracts usually stipulating a sale period of less than 12 months from start to finish.
+This kind of deal is relatively swift, with contracts usually stipulating a sale period of less than 12 months from start to finish.

 Advance Equity Payout

-Advance equity payout.
-Using this option means that you will be paid a portion of your equity stake in the property in advance of the sale process completing.
-This means that the seller can get hold of cash for their property fast.
+Using this option means that you will be paid a portion of your equity stake in the property in advance of completion.
+This means that the seller can get money for their property fast.

 This includes: